 7. Google Analytics and Other Analytics Companies

 Google Analytics is the most ubiquitous analytics tool globally, used by countless companies to analyze visitor behavior on their websites.
 While the data Google Analytics collects is theoretically anonymous, Google can tie it to actual individuals within their ecosystem, which drives big business for their advertising division.

 8. Cloudflare and Other CDNs

-CDNs are a highly-distributed platform of edge caches that minimize web page loading time by reducing the distance between the server and the user.
-They also provide high-availability in the case of web servers going down.
+CDNs are a highly distributed edge cache platform that minimizes web page loading time by reducing the server and user distance.
+They also provide high availability in the case of web servers going down.

 Pretty much all moderate-to-high traffic websites use a CDN, with Cloudflare being the leader.
 All the traffic to those websites goes through their CDN, which means the CDNs can see end-user information like IP address, location, browser info, etc.

-While most CDNs don’t install their own cookies and hence don’t track visitors across websites, the static visitor info they collect is also sensitive data that gets stored in the CDN.
+While most CDNs don’t install their cookies and hence don’t track visitors across websites, the static visitor info they collect is also sensitive data stored in the CDN.

 9. Experian and Other Credit Reporting Companies